SNAP Benefits in Arizona: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-The free Benny app helps you track your EBT balance in real-time and earn cash back on eligible purchases from stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases.
+It works at stores like Target, Walmart, Kroger, Costco, and others.

 Get 1-3% cash back on groceries and track your EBT Balance